Baby’s First Year: Week 2

 Hi new mamas and papas and welcome back to CloudMom.
 This is the second post and video of my new series on Baby’s First Year, and I’m tackling Week 2.
-I’ll be first discussing the growth and development of full-term babies, then moving on to postpartum issues for mom, breastfeeding, and bottle feeding, and finally turning to my experience with my own two-week-old Bracey, who is currently in the NICU.
+I’ll be first discussing the growth and development of full-term babies, then moving on to postpartum issues for mom, breastfeeding, and bottle feeding, and finally turning to my experience with my own 2-week-old Bracey, who is currently in the NICU.
 Bracey was born at 30 weeks and as of today, is 32 weeks old in terms of gestation.
 He had a monumental week between hiccups and diaper changes, which I will describe in a bit.

 By around the beginning of Week 2, most babies have regained their birth weight.
 (Thank Heavens Bracey had regained his tiny birth weight of 3.3 pounds by Day 7).
 A full-term baby will continue to grow a lot during their first month, on average two-thirds of an ounce (20-30 grams) per day.
 This is approximately what Bracey is currently gaining although he is only 32 weeks old in terms of gestation.
 Your doctor will be monitoring this closely.
 More below on breastfeeding, but if your baby is developing properly and gaining weight, your doctor likely will advise you not to worry about breastmilk supply and might even allow you to follow and every four-hour feeding schedule during the night (assuming your baby is cool with this — smile!).

-Sucking and Rooting
+Sucking and Rooting Reflexes

-Babies can curl or spread out their toes when you caress the inside or outside of their feet.
+Newborn babies can curl or spread out their toes when you caress the inside or outside of their feet.

 Moro or Startle Reflex